yatozuki/Steam-Game-Library/README.md

 ### 🔍 Searching for Games:

 The search feature leverages **Puppeteer** to perform real-time searches directly from Steam’s website.
 Unlike the official Steam API which lacks a proper text-based search endpoint.
 This approach uses a headless Chrome instance to scrape actual search results.
 This means the search can handle **partial names**, **typos**, and **fuzzy matches** with high accuracy.
 The only downside is it’s a bit slower like ~20 sec for 50 games, since Puppeteer needs to launch a browser and load content.
-But the trade-off is worth it: more reliable results, better matching, and no API limitations getting in your way.
+But the trade-off is worth it.
+More reliable results, better matching, and no API limitations getting in your way.
 >**Do not exceed 1000 Scrape Results** unless you’re okay with risking an IP block.
 Steam doesn’t like aggressive scraping.
 If you _really_ need to go beyond that, use a **reliable VPN** and rotate IPs carefully.
 But be warned,  **you do so at your own risk**.
 I take no responsibility for any blocks, bans, or downtime caused by misuse.
 Browse smart.
 It's recommended to keep it under 500.